Bharat Mata: Significance

 In the book Everyday Nationalism: Women of the Hindu Right in India, Kalyani Devaki Menon argues that "the vision of India as Bharat Mata has profound implications for the politics of Hindu nationalism" and that the depiction of India as a Hindu goddess implies that it is not just the patriotic but also the religious duty of all Hindus to participate in the nationalist struggle to defend the nation.
 This association has caused controversy with devout Muslims, whose belief in the oneness of God keeps them from assigning divinity to any god other than Allah.

-The motto Bharat Mata ki Jai’ ("Victory for Mother India") is used by the Indian Army.
+The motto Bharat Mata ki Jai ("Victory for Mother India") is used by the Indian Army.
 In contemporary colloquial usage, however, the expression is analogous to "Long live Mother India" or "Salute to Mother India."
 (See also Jai Hind.)
-Muslim-majority Indonesia's several dozen national armed units also use Hindu-origin Sanskrit language mottoes, including the National Armed Forces, Army, Navy, for example the Indonesian Air Force's motto Swabhuana Paksa ("Wings of The Motherland") and the Indonesian National Police's motto Rastra Sewakottama or "राष्ट्र सेवकोत्तम" ("Nation's main servants").

-Bhārat Mātā temples
+Temples

 Varanasi

 The Bharat Mata Temple is located in the Mahatma Gandhi Kashi Vidyapeeth campus in Varanasi.
 The temple houses a marble idol of Bharat Mata along with a marble relief map of India.

 The Temple, a gift from the nationalists Shiv Prasad Gupta and Durga Prasad Khatri, was inaugurated by Mahatma Gandhi in 1936.
 Mahatma Gandhi said, "I hope this temple, which will serve as a cosmopolitan platform for people of all religions, castes, and creeds including Harijans, will go a great way in promoting religious unity, peace, and love in the country."

 Haridwar

-The temple was founded by Swami Satyamitranand Giri on the banks of the Ganges in Haridwar.
+The temple was founded by Swami Satyamitranand on the banks of the Ganges in Haridwar.
 It has 8 storeys and is 180 feet tall.
 It was inaugurated by Indira Gandhi in 1983.
 Floors are dedicated to mythological legends, religious deities, freedom fighters and leaders.